ezakhar/help/en/basics/plan-author-profile.md

 ### Signing up as a plan Author - legal entity or individual entrepreneur {#individual}

-Signing up as a plan Author - legal entity or individual entrepreneur will allow you to withdraw money earned on selling plans to a settlement account of an organization/individual entrepreneur opened in the Russian Federation bank.
+Signing up as a plan Author - legal entity or individual entrepreneur will allow you to withdraw money made by selling plans to a settlement account of an organization/individual entrepreneur opened in the Russian Federation bank.

-Settlements with legal entities and individual entrepreneurs are conducted by LLC Staminity with the involvement of a partner - **non banking credit organization «MONETA.RU»** \(Limited Liability Company\), license to conduct banking operations with funds in Roubles and foreign currencies No. 3508-K issued by the Bank of Russia on 02.07.2012.
+Settlements with legal entities and individual entrepreneurs are conducted by LLC Staminity with the involvement of a partner - **non-banking credit organization «MONETA.RU»** \(Limited Liability Company\), license to conduct banking operations with funds in Roubles and foreign currencies No. 3508-K issued by the Bank of Russia on 02.07.2012.

 In order to register a legal entity or individual entrepreneur as a plan Author in Staminity you need to: